Use the function cos

 dat

 .
-Note that it is an .rds file, which can
+Note that it is an .rds file, which can be read into R

-be read into R with the function readRDS
+with the function read_rds

-(see tutorial 1).
+(see tutorial 1). library(tidyverse)

-dat <- readRDS("data/processed/cattle/dat_ts1.rds")
+dat <- read_rds("data/processed/cattle/dat_ts1.rds")

 Before continuing, let’s rearrange the data a little bit.